apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/configuration/configuration.md

 kbcli cluster describe-config mycluster -n demo
 ```

-If you perform several parameter configurations, you can Ccmpare these modifications to view the configured parameters and their different values for different versions.
+If you perform several parameter configurations, you can compare these modifications to view the configured parameters and their different values for different versions.

 ```bash
 kbcli cluster diff-config mycluster-reconfiguring-q8ndn mycluster-reconfiguring-hxqfx -n demo